 If Mr. L.K.
 Murdoch's employment is terminated during the term of his employment (the "Term") without cause or by Mr. L.K.
 Murdoch for good reason other than during the 12-month period following a "change in control" (as defined in the 2019 SAP), or if his employment is terminated during the term of his employment agreement due to Mr. L.K.
 Murdoch's death or disability, Mr. L.K.
-Murdoch will be entitled to receive (i) his accrued base salary through the date of termination; (ii) payment of any bonus earned but not vet paid in respect of any fiscal year or other period ending prior to the date of termination: (iii) reimbursement of any then-unreimbursed expenses; and (iv) other vested benefits, statutory benefits, or other accrued amounts required to be paid by law and in accordance with applicable plans and programs of the Company and its subsidiaries then in effect for similarly situated senior executives, if any (collectively, the "Accrued Benefits").
-In addition to the Accrued Benefits, in such events, he will be entitled to receive (i) cash severance equal to the greater of (a) the sum of one year of annual base salary and target bonus for the year in which termination occurs or (b) the remainder of his annual base salary for the remainder of the Term and payment of his target bonus for each remaining bonus period during the Term; (ii) (x) accelerated vesting of any awarded but unvested time-based Annual SAP Awards and (y) continued vesting of any awarded but unvested performance-based Annual SAP Awards, subject to the achievement of any applicable performance-based vesting conditions; and (iii) payments by the Company for the employer portion of the premiums under the Company's group health, dental and vision insurance plans.
+Murdoch will be entitled to receive (i) his accrued base salary through the date of termination; (ii) payment of any bonus earned but not yet paid in respect of any fiscal year or other period ending prior to the date of termination; (iii) reimbursement of any then-unreimbursed expenses; and (iv) other vested benefits, statutory benefits, or other accrued amounts required to be paid by law and in accordance with applicable plans and programs of the Company and its subsidiaries then in effect for similarly situated senior executives, if any (collectively, the "Accrued Benefits").
+In addition to the Accrued Benefits, in such events, he will be entitled to receive (i) cash severance equal to the greater of (a) the sum of one year of annual base salary and target bonus for the year in which termination occurs or (b) the remainder of his annual base salary for the remainder of the Term and payment of his target bonus for each remaining bonus period during the Term; (ii) (x) accelerated vesting of any awarded but unvested time-based Annual SAP Awards (y) continued vesting of any awarded but unvested performance-based vesting conditions, and (z) the opportunity to exercise any vested option awards during the full option term; and (iii) payments by the Company for the employer portion of the premiums under the Company's group health, dental and vision insurance plans.
 If Mr. L.K.
 Murdoch's employment is terminated during the Term without cause or by Mr. L.K.
 Murdoch for good reason, or due to Mr. L.K.
 Murdoch's death or disability, in any case, during the 12-month period following a "change in control" (as defined in the 2019 SAP), Mr. L.K.
-Murdoch will be entitled to receive the Accrued Benefits, as well as benefits described in clauses (i) through (iii) in the preceding sentence, except clause (i) shall be replaced with cash severance equal to the greater of (a) the sum of two years of annual base salary and two times his target bonus for the year in which termination occurs or (b) the sum of his annual base salary for the remainder of the Term and his target bonus for each remaining bonus period during the remainder of the Term.
+Mur remainder of the Term.
 If Mr. L.K.
-Murdoch's employment is terminated for cause by the

-Company, Mr. L.K.
+Murdoch's employment is terminated for cause by the Company, Mr. L.K.
 Murdoch will be entitled to receive only the Accrued Benefits.
 If the Company and Mr. L.K.
 Murdoch have not entered into a subsequent employment agreement as of the conclusion of the Term and Mr. L.K.
 Murdoch terminates employment promptly thereafter, Mr. L.K.
 Murdoch will be entitled to receive (a) accelerated vesting of any awarded but unvested time-based Annual SAP Awards and (b) continued vesting of any awarded but unvested performance-based Annual SAP Awards, subject to the achievement of any applicable performance-based vesting conditions.

-John P. Nallen, Viet D. Dinh and Steven Tomsic
+John P. Nallen, Steven Tomsic and Adam Ciongoli